Vaux's swift: Behaviour

 This is a gregarious species, with flocks of 30 or more birds, and often with other swift species, such as white-collared, especially at weather fronts.
 It flies with a mixture of stiff wing-beats and unsteady glides.
 It has more varied calls than others in the genus, with a mixture of chattering, buzzes, squeaks and chips.

 Feeding

 The swift feeds in flight on flying insects, including beetles, wasps, termites and flying ants.
 It forages over forests and more open areas, including towns.

 Breeding

 Vaux's swift breeds in the mountains and foothills, from southeastern Alaska and Montana to central California, mainly above 700 m.
 It builds a cup nest of twigs and saliva on a vertical surface in a dark cavity, such as a tree hole, cliff crevice or attic.
 It lays three white eggs between March and July.
 It spends winters in the tropics.

 Nesting

 Vaux's swift builds saucer-shaped nests of twigs or spruce and pine needles stuck to an inside surface of a hollow tree or chimney, between 20 inches and 6 feet from the bottom of the cavity.

+Taxonomy and systematics

+This species was named for William Sansom Vaux, pronounced "vox".